-Notes: Table reports exit rates, defined to be the likelihood a firm ceases operations within the next four quarters of a given quarter, by firm size.
-Exit are calculated for the entire sample of firms and quarters, as well as only quarters with PFL use.
+Notes: Tables 10 and 11 report exit rates, defined to be the likelihood a firm ceases operations within the next four quarters of a given quarter, by firm size and industry, respectively.
+Exit rates are calculated for the entire sample of firms and quarters, as well as only quarters with PFL use.
 Calculations are performed using CA EDD quarterly earnings data from 2003-2018.